rdmpage/bionames-manuscript/README.md

 ## Text mining

 Much of the value of a scientific publication lies dormant unless it is accessible to text mining, which requires access to full text.
 Where possible BioNames stores information on the publisher of each article (Fig. PUB), which could then be used to prioritise discussions with publishers on gaining access to full text [Van Noorden 2012].
 Fortunately, the single largest "publisher" of content in BioNames is BioStor [Page 2011b], which contains scans and OCR text from the Biodiversity Heritage Library.
 BHL makes its content available under a Creative Commons license, and so can be readily mined.
 Indeed, the text has already been indexed by tools that can recognise taxonomic names [Akella et al. 2012].
-There is considerable scope for further text mining, for example by looking for co-occurrences between taxonomic names that might indicate taxonomic (e.fg., synonyms) or ecological relationships (e.g., hosts and parasites).
+There is considerable scope for further text mining, for example by looking for co-occurrences between taxonomic names that might indicate taxonomic (e.g., synonyms) or ecological relationships (e.g., hosts and parasites).

 ## Impact of taxonomic literature

 The taxonomic community has long felt disadvantaged by the role of citation-based "impact factor" in assessing the importance of taxonomic research [Garfield 2001] [Krell 2000] [Werner 2006] especially as much of the taxonomic literature appears in relatively low-impact journals.
 A common proposal is to include citations to the taxonomic authority for every name mentioned in a scientific paper [Wägele et al. 2011].
 Regardless of the merits of this idea, there is value in surfacing identifiers for the taxonomic literature.
 In addition to citations, identifiers can facilitate computing other measures of the value of a taxonomic paper.
-There is a growing interest in additional, alternative measures of post-publication impact of a publication   in terms of activity such as social bookmarking, and commentary on web sites ("altmetrics") [Yan and Gerstein 2011].
+There is a growing interest in additional measures of post-publication impact of a publication in terms of activity such as social bookmarking, and commentary on web sites ("altmetrics") [Yan and Gerstein 2011].
 Gathering these metrics is greatly facilitated by using standard bibliographic identifiers (otherwise, how do we know whether two commentators are discussing the same article or not?).
 If taxonomic literature is be part of this burgeoning conversation then it needs to be able to be identified unambiguously.

 ## Dark taxa

-One of the original motivations for constructing BioNames is the rise of "dark taxa" in genomics databases.
+One of the original motivations for constructing BioNames is the rise of "dark taxa" in genomics databases [Page 2011c].
 It is clear that some dark taxa do, in fact, have names.
 For example, consider the frog "*Gephyromantis* aff. *blanci* MV-2005" (NCBI tax_id 321743), which has a single DNA sequence AY848308 associated with it.
 This sequence was published as part of a DNA barcoding study [Vences et al. 2005].
 If we enter the accession number AY848308 into Google we find two documents, one the supplementary table for [Vences et al. 2005], the other the a subsequent paper by [Vences and Riva 2007] that describes the frog with this sequence as a new species, *Gephyromantis runewsweeki*.
 Hence the taxon originally labelled "*Gephyromantis* aff. *blanci* MV-2005" is now *Gephyromantis runewsweeki*.

 In addition to linking older sequences to newer names, as approaches such as DNA barcoding uncover previously overlooked variation, older taxonomic names previously sunk in synonymy may yet become relevant.
 For example, a number of taxa have been synonymised with the silvery mole-rat *Heliophobius argenteocinereus* Peters, 1846 [Peters 1846] but DNA sequence data has revealed several clades within that species [Faulkes et al. 2011].
 Consequently, rather than coin new names for these clades, we can potentially rescue older names from synonymy.
 Hence DNA barcoding may give a new lease of life to old names.

 The example of linking "*Gephyromantis* aff. *blanci* MV-2005" is now *Gephyromantis runewsweeki* was relatively straightforward, but it still required significant time to track down the species description.
 A key question facing attempts to find names for dark taxa is whether the methods available can be scaled to handle the magnitude of the problem.
 Alternatively, one could argue that newer technologies such as DNA barcoding make classical taxonomy less relevant, and perhaps the effort in digitising older literature and exposing the taxonomic names it contains is misplaced.
 A counter argument would be that the taxonomic literature potentially contains a wealth of information on ecology, morphology and behaviour, often for taxa in areas that have been subsequently altered by human activity.
 Given the rarity of many taxa [Lim et al. 2011], and the uneven taxonomic and geographic distribution of taxonomic expertise [May 1998][Gaston and May 1992], for many species the only significant data on their biology may reside in the legacy literature (possibly under a different name [Solow et al. 1995]).
-As the legacy biodiversity literature becomes more accessible through projects such as BHL (and services that build upon that project [Page 2011a]) there will be considerable opportunities to  mine that literature for basic biological data [Thessen et al. 2012].
+As this legacy becomes more accessible through projects such as BHL (and services that build upon that project [Page 2011a]) there will be considerable opportunities to mine that literature for basic biological data [Thessen et al. 2012].

 ## Publishing platform

 Recently some taxonomic journals have begun to mark up taxonomic names and descriptions [Penev et al. 2010], which is a precursor to linking names and data together.
 But these developments leave open the problem of what these links will point to.
 If we have a database of all taxonomic names and the associated literature (such as BioNames aims to be for zoological names), then such a database would provide an obvious destination for those links.
-Indeed, ultimately, we could envisage embedding new taxonomic publications within such a database, so that each new publication becomes simply another document within the database.
+Indeed, ultimately, we could envisage embedding new taxonomic publications within such a database, so that each new publication becomes simply another document within the database [Gerstein and Junker 2002].
 In the same way, we could use automated methods to extend the process of tagging names, specimens and literature cited to the legacy literature [Page 2010], so that the entire body of taxonomic knowledge becomes a single interwoven web of names, citations, publications, and data.

 # Availability